 In Aug.
 2009, Stritmatter Kessler attorneys helped Sebastian’s family and his Estate to reach a confidential settlement with the owner/manufacturer of the Monster Truck and the promoter who put on the event.

-$8 million default judgment rendered by the Washington State Supreme Court.
+$8 million default judgment rendered by the Washington State Supreme Court for this historic auto products liability case.
 The Supreme Court upheld the lower court's decision: "Trial courts need not tolerate deliberate and willful discovery abuse.
 Given the unique facts and circumstances of this case, we hold that the trial court appropriately diagnosed Hyundai's willful efforts to frustrate and undermine truthful pretrial discovery efforts..." (emphasis added)

 $1.033 million verdict for injuries suffered when a structure collapsed causing a severe right foot fracture requiring fusion and fixation surgery with hardware.

 $851,000 judgment awarded to a 36-year-old, highly dependent brain injury patient, who suffered repeated neglect and abuse over the course of a one-year stay at a skilled nursing facility.